dfinson/apifi/README.md

 * [License](#license)

 ## Introduction
 Apifi is an API auto-generation tool which requires nothing more than a properly annotated Data Model in order to produce a ready-to-go GraphQL API.
 This library builds on top of [Datafi](https://github.com/sanda-dev/datafi) - a wrapper around spring-data-jpa which abstracts away the need to write any data access layer code manually.
-It has it's own Readme file but there should be little to no need to get into the details in order to use Apifi.
+It has it's own Readme file but there should be little to no need to get into its details in order to make full use of this one.
 ### Installation

 From its maven central [repository]():